C00ldudeNoonan/simple-dbt-runner/README.md

 dbt Cloud: who needs it?
 With this repo, not you!

-This repo gives you the ability to run DBT in production using GitHub Actions.
+This repo gives you the ability to run dbt in production using GitHub Actions.
 There are several basic GH Action workflows you can take a modify for your needs:

  - run dbt commands on a schedule
  - run dbt after merging in a PR to the main branch